Skip to main content

 A record of past accomplishment, the promise of future achievement

-The Guggenheim Fellowship supports individuals who have achieved notable success in their careers across the creative arts, humanities, natural sciences, and social sciences.
+The Guggenheim Fellowship supports individuals who have achieved notable success in their careers across the creative arts, humanities, sciences, and social sciences.
 It is designed for mid-career professionals whose work is well-established.
 Potential Fellows have already made significant contributions to their field and are eager for time and resources that will allow them to further their meaningful work.

 • 01